Grosserly/JavaScript-Injector/README.md

 ---

-Thanks to Alex Leone, David Nufer, and David Truong, the people behind [Katamari Hack](http://kathack.com/), because I used their  code as a reference at times.
+Thanks to Alex Leone, David Nufer, and David Truong, the people behind [Katamari Hack](http://kathack.com/), for providing a reference for me at times.